How do gerontology, aging and geriatrics relate to each other?

-Yes, if you have a bachelor’s degree, you may enroll through the UNCG Visions Program. http://grs.uncg.edu The UNCG Gerontology Program allows GRO coursework taken via the Visions Program to count toward a Certificate or MS if you subsequently seek and receive admission to a formal program.
-It is not unusual for students in your circumstances to begin as Visions students and then progress (via the application process) to the Certificate Program.
-After further study and preparation for the GRE or MAT, some students go on to admission into the MS Program.
-The UNCG Gerontology Program may accept up to 3 credit hours taken as a Visions’ student for the Certificate Program and up to 9 credit hours taken as a Visions’ student for the MS Program.
+Yes, if you have a bachelor’s degree, you may enroll through the UNCG Visions Program. http://grs.uncg.edu The UNCG Gerontology Program allows GRO coursework taken via the Visions Program to count toward a Post-Baccalaureate Certificate or MS in Gerontology if you subsequently seek and receive admission to a formal program.
+It is not unusual for students in your circumstances to begin as Visions students and then progress (via the application process) to the Post-Baccalaureate Certificate.
+After further study and preparation for the GRE or MAT, some students go on to admission toward the MS in Gerontology.
+UNCG Gerontology may accept up to 3 credit hours taken as a Visions’ student for the Post-Baccalaureate Certificate in gerontology and up to 9 credit hours taken as a Visions’ student for the MS in Gerontology.

 I see that a personal statement is required with my admission package.
 What type of information should I include in my personal statement?

 The personal statement is our opportunity to learn something about the applicant and to access an applicant’s writing abilities.
 And it is your opportunity to tell The UNCG Gerontology admission committee about your prior academic and professional career paths, your goals, and why you feel the program will help you meet your goals.
 The personal statement should be no more than 2 or 3 pages.

 What is the deadline for application for each semester to the Gerontology Program?

 The standard deadlines for application are set by the Graduate School and include July 1 for fall start, October 1 for spring start, and April 1 for summer start.
 Please visit Graduate School.